Skip to content

 1. Open CloudScope in the browser or launch the desktop app.

-2. Load sample data or open local image files.
+2. Load sample data from the history menu, or open local image files.

 3. Select an image file in the file list.

-4. Inspect the image and choose or create an ROI.
+4. Visualize the image and choose or create an ROI.

 5. Run a supported analysis.